Take A Break NH

 Need more convincing?
-Take a quick quiz to learn more about the early patterns of problematic drinking and see if it’s a good time for you to cut back.
+Learn more about the early patterns of problematic drinking here and see if it’s a good time for you to cut back.

 Strategies for drinking less and having more fun

-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA – you know, the smart people)* the following steps can help you drink less to have more fun:
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA)* the following steps can help you drink less while still having fun:

 2. Set a drinking goal.
 Determining how many drinks you’ll stick to per night (maybe one per hour) can help you stay on track.

 3. Keep a diary of your drinking.
 For three to four weeks, keep track of every time you have a drink.
 Include information about what and how much you drank as well as where you were.
 Compare this to your goal, and use your log to identify and understand habits or triggers to what, when, and where you drink most often.

 4. Drink slowly.
-Sip your drink.
-Drink soda, water, or juice after having an alcoholic beverage.
+Sip, don’t chug!
+Sub in a soda, water, or juice after having an alcoholic beverage.
 Never drink on an empty stomach – this means definitely eat that extra piece of pizza (or two) before a night out!

 5. Hydrate with water.
 Drink a glass of water between every alcoholic drink to keep hydrated.
 Trust us, you’ll feel better in the morning.

 6. Ask for support.
-Cutting down on your drinking may not always be easy.
-Let friends and family members are a great source of support and will keep you honest.
+Cutting down on your drinking may not always be easy, but friends and family members are a great source of support and will keep you honest.
 Your doctor, counselor, or therapist may also be able to offer help.